lgibelli/singularity-docs/build_a_container.rst

 download and assemble existing containers from external resources like `Singularity Hub <https://singularity-hub.org/>`_ and `Docker Hub <https://hub.docker.com/>`_.
 You can use it to convert containers between the various formats supported by Singularity.
-And you can use it in conjunction with a `Singularity recipe <https://singularity-userdoc.readthedocs.io/en/latest/container_recipes.html>`_ file to create a container from scratch and customized it to fit your needs.
+And you can use it in conjunction with a :ref:`Singularity recipe <container-recipes>` file to create a container from scratch and customized it to fit your needs.

 --------